 Instructions

 - Cut 6 Roma tomatoes in half lengthwise.
-Halve 2 jalapeño peppers, and chop ½ onion into quarters.
+Deseed and halve 2 jalapeño peppers, and chop ½ onion into quarters.
 Create a garlic packet with ½ a head of garlic wrapped in foil.

 - Place halved tomatoes, jalapeño halves, garlic packet, and chopped onion on a parchment-lined baking sheet.
-Drizzle with olive oil and sprinkle with a pinch of kosher salt.
+Drizzle with olive oil and sprinkle with kosher salt.
 Roast at 450°F for 20 minutes.

 - After roasting, remove the garlic packet and broil the vegetables on low for up to 5 more minutes until they are charred.